Hawkeyes defensive dominance explained

 “The way we practice and the tempo we practice, I mean we’re tackling, we’re hitting, we’re flying around and playing hard,” said junior defensive end A.J.
 Epenesa.
 “That’s the mentality of our defense.
 Bend don’t break, you’ve heard that a million times.
 Don’t ask who started the fire, just put it out.

-(Kirk Ferentz/Iowa Head Coach) “This group it’s just more of a team effort,” added Ferentz.
+“This group it’s just more of a team effort,” added Ferentz.
 “These guys work at it.
 They’re really together.
 They prepare.
 And they just — all kind of know what to do and where to be, and then every now and then we’ll come up with some big plays.
 But it’s been spread around a little bit.
-It’s not just A.J. doing it all the time.
+It’s not just A.J. doing it all the time.”

 Junior defensive end Chauncey Golston says it’s the defensive coordinator that’s had the biggest impact on the unit.